wessenstam/demoguide/docs/srvpam/mod4/mod4.md

 !!!tip "Remark"
     The above screenshot will look different in your environment.

-By clicking on one of the lines you can see what has happened
+By clicking on one of the lines you can see what has happened.
+All should be very familiar.